wesleydonald/MTRN4231/README.md

 White and black pieces are detected separately using tuned HSV thresholds, filtering, and contour solidity/area checks to reject noise.
 For each valid contour, image moments provide the pixel centroid.
 Each piece is published as a `PoseArray` in `base_link`, and TF frames are broadcast as well.

-Finally, a temporal filtering stage selects the most stable detection set across multiple frames, improving robustness to flickering elements.
+Finally, a filtering stage selects the most stable detection set across multiple frames, improving robustness to flickering elements.
 This pipeline provides reliable board localisation and piece detection for planning in the `brain` package.
 A debugging image is published to `debug/detection_image` as follows,

 <p align="center">
   <img src="images/CV.png" width="600">